 - Homemade/research/experimental propellants are strictly and expressly forbidden.

 - AT RIP RAP RD.
 FIELD, STAY ON THE GRAVEL ROADS EXCEPT ONLY TO PARK.
-Do not drive through the grass portions of the field, and only go into the grass far enough to park.
+Do not drive through or turn around on the grass portions of the field, and go into the grass only far enough to park.

 - RSO on duty has the absolute and final call on all flights.